rodel-bfr/smart-greenhouse-react-native-node/README.md

 * iOS: Open the standard Camera app and scan the QR code to open Expo Go.

+    * **Note:** If you see a "Connection Failed" screen, ensure your phone and computer are on the same Wi-Fi, and verify the IP address in `frontend/services/config.js`.

 **4. Troubleshooting:**

 * The app attempts to auto-detect your computer's IP address.

-* If you see a red "Connection Failed" screen on your phone, open frontend/services/config.js and manually update the HARDCODED_IP constant to match your computer's local IP (e.g., 192.168.1.x).
+* If you see a red "Connection Failed" screen on your phone, open `frontend/services/config.js` and manually update the HARDCODED_IP constant to match your computer's local IP (e.g., 192.168.1.x).

 ---